Welcome to NCBarBlog, the home of the North Carolina Bar Association’s blog community.

 What does the NCBA do?

-We offer members opportunities for legal learning and avenues for service to the legal profession and the community at large.
+We offer opportunities for legal learning and avenues for service to the legal profession and the community at large.
 We provide members with myriad ways to connect within their practice areas and across the profession.
+The North Carolina Bar Foundation is the charitable arm of the NCBA.

 Is the NCBA responsible for regulating the practice of law in North Carolina?